We operate three websites, each with their own specific reviews policy. Please consult the specific website sections below for more information.

 2 Star = Generally Not Recommended – While not the worst game of all time, this app generally still has a fair amount of problems associated with it.
 You'd have to be incredibly committed to either the theme, premise or mechanics to want to invest in this app.

-3 Star = Russian Roulette – Middle-of-the-road game which has its various strengths and weaknesses but neither excels nor especially fails at anything.
-Probably still worth a try, but it depends if the theme/mechanics etc... are a draw.
+3 Star = Non-Committal – A game of average design & quality that has its various strengths and weaknesses, but neither excels nor especially fails at anything.
+Probably still worth the investment, but it depends if the theme/mechanics etc... are a a specific draw for the reader.

 4 Star = Generally Recommended – Apps that are given this rating present themselves well and have some smart ideas.
 A worthy candidate for your time and/or money.

-5 Star = Highly Recommended – App is a paragon of justice and virtue, and probably saves old ladies or cats in its spare time.
-Incredibly well presented and/or made, and generally your life will lack any meaning if you don't try this out.
+5 Star = Highly Recommended – This does not represent a 'perfect' game, but this app is still incredibly well presented, well made and/or a best-in-class example of its theme/mechanics etc...
+Generally, your life will lack any meaning if you don't try this out.

-At the time of writing, Strategy Gamer will be borrowing Pocket Tactics five-star system, mainly because the feature exists already and is easy to use.
+Strategy Gamer uses the same five-star rating system as Pocket Tactics.
 You can use the above chart for an indication as to what Strategy Gamer review scores mean, ignoring any mobile-specific language.

-If you have any further queries or concerns regarding our review policy, please contact the editor-in-chief:
+If you have any further queries or concerns regarding our review policy, please contact the Editor:

 joe.robinson [at] network-n [dot] com